el1t/statusline/README.md

 Run `prompt -h statusline` for more information.

 ## [Oh-my-zsh](oh-my-zsh/)
 Since the [prezto version](#prezto) uses certain prezto modules which are not present in oh-my-zsh, missing features were ported to the [oh-my-zsh version](oh-my-zsh/statusline.zsh-theme).
 This includes asynchronous git status loading, which was ported from prezto's git-info, and the customizable settings.
-However, the settings are not exposed by oh-my-zsh, so customization is may be difficult.
+However, statusline's settings are not exposed by oh-my-zsh, so customization is more difficult.
 Also, the key-binding color indicator is currently not supported in this version.